 What very few people realize is that there’s a great way of exploring London from the air.
 This is undoubtedly one of the most spectacular things to do on your trip to London, and we can certainly recommend it!
 The flight costs £150 and offers an aerial view of The Shard, Big Ben, the Houses of Parliament, the London Eye, Buckingham Palace and much more.

 Our tip: 10 minutes may not seem long, but this flight is truly unforgettable and definitely worth the money!
 We’ve been fortunate enough to go on a helicopter ride ourselves.
 See our video to find out what it was like!
 It was simply too wonderful for words!

 This probably isn’t to everybody’s taste, but we’re crazy about the West End musicals.
 London is world-famous for its fabulous theaters, which means the London musicals often receive the best international critiques.
 We consider the casts of Les Misérables and The Lion King to be simply outstanding.
 A visit to a West End musical is definitely one of the Top 12 things to do in London.
 For further information, read our article about the best London musicals.

-9. A trip to the famous stone circle known as Stonehenge
+9. A trip to Stonehenge

 Stonehenge is one of England’s mystical places and only about 80 miles west of London, so it’s well worth a visit.
 This world-famous arrangement of monolithic stones is thought to be 5,000 years old and has great spiritual significance.
 Every year, thousands of tourists are captivated by the sight of this magical place.
 A truly remarkable experience, especially on summer solstice!